 Sore throat in infants is often caused by a viral infection like the common cold.
 The main symptoms of a cold are nasal congestion and a runny nose.
-These may be in addition to the sore throat symptoms you are noticing in your baby.
+These may be in addition to the sore throat and cough symptoms you are noticing in your baby.

 On average, babies may have up to seven colds in their first year of life as their immune system develops and matures.

 If you suspect your baby has a cold, you may want to consider keeping them home from child care if:

 - They have a fever.
 A good rule of thumb and a rule at most child care facilities is to keep your baby home while they have an active fever and for an additional 24 hours after the fever breaks.

 - They seem uncomfortable.
 If your baby is crying a lot or seems unlike their normal self, consider keeping them home.

 If your child attends daycare, you’ll want to check the center’s policies, too.
 They may have additional requirements for keeping sick children home.

 Infants can experience tonsillitis or inflamed tonsils.
 Tonsillitis is usually caused by a viral infection.